Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity: Introduction

 \section{Introduction}

-Large-scale pretrained models, or \textit{foundation models}, have demonstrated unprecedentedly strong performance on various tasks \cite{achiam23,radford21,kirillov23}, but they also have unprecedentedly large number of parameters.
-Large language models (LLMs), for instance, often have over trillions of parameters \cite{achiam23}.
-This vast scale is problematic as it incurs much computational burden, and the trouble becomes doubled for the \textit{federated learning} \cite{li22}; here, one needs to communicate paraemeter updates frequently between nodes to train a model with distributed data sources.
-Larger the number of parameters, heavier the communication burden becomes, slowing down the overall training process.
+Modern language models have shown unprecedentedly strong performance on many tasks \citep{achiam23}, but they also have unprecedentedly many parameters.
+Their gigantic sizes become especially problematic in \textit{federated fine-tuning} of language models, where the cost to compute and communicate local gradients grows proportionally to the number of parameters \citep{yao2024federated}.

-In this context, the low-rank adaptation (LoRA) has emerged as a promising option for federated fine-tuning from pretrained weights \cite{hu2021lora}.
-Instead of fine-tuning full weight matrices, LoRA keeps the original weight matrices frozen and trains only the updates, which is parametrized as a product of two low-rank matrices.
-This dramatically reduces the effective number of parameters, saving not only the memory required for fine-tuning but also the communication channel bandwidth needed for transmitting the parameter updates.
+To address this, recent works adopt low-rank adaptation (LoRA; \citet{hu2021lora}) for federated fine-tuning of language models.
+Instead of tuning all weights, LoRA freezes original weights and trains only the update parametrized as a product of two low-rank matrices.
+This reduces the number of parameters, thus reducing the computation and communication needed \citep{babakniya2023slora}.

-An intriguing aspect of the federated low-rank adaptation is its \textit{resource-flexibility}.
-By determining how large of a rank each client will utilize, one can easily control the amount of communication bandwidth allocated for each client.
-This rank-heterogeneity can potentially serve as a powerful mechanism to achieve the favorable tradeoff between communication cost and the training speed; for instance, one can assign a small rank to the clients that have small and noisy datasets, while assigning high rank to \textit{privileged clients} that have large, balanced datasets.
-This aspect, however, is immensely understudied in the literature, leaving much room for improvements \cite{babakniya2023slora,cho2023heterogeneous}.
+A key promise of federated LoRA is its potential to improve the resource-accuracy tradeoff by adjusting client-wise ranks \citep{cho2023heterogeneous}.
+Such rank-heterogeneity provides not only a handy way to tune client-wise computation and communication budgets, but also a mean to bias the global update toward certain clients that are considered giving higher-quality gradient estimates.